Robotic Coronary Bypass Surgery

-Patients who have a tight blockage in the most important of the three coronary arteries – the LAD, requiring bypass surgery, can undergo minimally invasive bypass surgery.
+Patients who have a tight blockage in the most important of the three coronary arteries – the LAD, requiring bypass surgery, can undergo robotic bypass surgery.
 This can either be done as an isolated procedure when the LAD is the only blocked artery, or can be done in conjunction with coronary stenting to any other blockages which may be present, as a Hybrid Coronary Surgery Procedure.

 Bypass surgery of the LIMA to the LAD has the best long-term results of any bypass surgery and will last longer than a stent to the coronary artery.
 This is particularly suitable for patients who have disease that isn’t suitable for stenting because the artery is severely calcified or the diseased segment is very long.
 A cardiologist will discuss the applicability of stenting and if they think it is unsafe may refer a patient for single vessel minimally invasive bypass.